Contents

 The signature is Ed25519, produced by the injected Signer.
 The key’s public half is published, so an auditor holding only a saved checkpoint and that public key can recompute the root and verify the signature independently.

 A second worker job, checkpointVerify, runs reverifyCheckpoint before checkpoint each cycle.
 It re-derives the root over current heads via verifyCheckpoint and compares it to the latest signed checkpoint.
-A plain mismatch is recorded and logged at error level for an operator, not thrown — only a corrupt stored row or a storage outage throws and routes through the retry/dead-letter split.
+A plain mismatch is recorded and logged at error level for an operator.
+Only a corrupt stored row or a storage outage throws and routes through the retry/dead-letter split.

 Two provers